Ancient Greek Architecture: The Origin and Evolution

 - Ancient Greek temples were rectangular and were almost two times as long as they were wide.
 However, there were some exceptions like the Temple of Olympian Zeus with a length of nearly 2.5 times its width.

-- The circular temples were known as tholos.
+- Circular forms were also common for smaller temples.
 The smallest temples are less than 25 metres (approx. 75 ft) in diameter.

 - The great majority of temples are between 30–60 metres (approx. 100–200 ft) in length.